Last updated: 14 January 2019

 We will deal with your complaint under our internal dispute resolution procedure.
 We will give you a copy of our Complaints Handling & Dispute Resolution Guide when you make your complaint.
 We are also part of an external dispute resolution scheme.
 If you are not satisfied with how we handled your complaint, you can take the matter there.
 We will tell you at the time how you can contact the external dispute resolution scheme.

-You can also access our Privacy Notification here.
+You can also access our Privacy Notice here.